Paul-Ladyman/dnd-battle-tracker/README.md

 ## Release

 - Update the version in package.json and in the ***Download*** section of this README.
 - `npm run build` to build the project and package all the static resources into a single HTML file.
-This file will be made available under:
+This file will be made available under `dist/dnd-battle-tracker.html`.
-  - `docs/index.html` to provide the live Github Pages site.
-  - `dist/dnd-battle-tracker.html` for people to download from Github to use offline.
 - Push the results to the `master` branch.
 - Create a release in Github and upload the `dist/dnd-battle-tracker.html` file.

-## TODO

-* Consider adding a log to keep track of all battle events